NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

-See this [CMIP Analysis Platform documentation](https://www2.cisl.ucar.edu/resources/cmip-analysis-platform#terms) for how to acknowledge NCAR/CISL support and for information on other requirements related to the use of CMIP data.
+See this [CMIP Analysis Platform documentation](https://www2.cisl.ucar.edu/resources/cmip-analysis-platform#terms) for how to acknowledge NSF NCAR/CISL support and for information on other requirements related to the use of CMIP data.

 ## For use of RDA data sets

 *The data were provided by the Research Data Archive (RDA) of the Computational and Information Systems Laboratory at the National Center for Atmospheric Research.
-NCAR is supported by grants from the National Science Foundation.*
+NSF NCAR is supported by grants from the National Science Foundation.*

 We ask that you cite the dataset(s) used.
 Citations templates are